ICJIA/icjia-gata-next-2020/src/markdown/funding/2021-emergency-pilot.md

 A live virtual bidder’s conference will be held from 10:00 a.m. to 11:30 a.m. on May 27, 2021.
 [Register here](https://illinois.webex.com/webappng/sites/illinois/meeting/info/eec169a319e444dcb2a1bf15e3179c75?isPopupRegisterView=true).

+The PowerPoint and sample budget used in the Bidder’s Conference are available [here](FY22ESVRPPPT-SAMPLEBUDGET.zip).

 Information provided during this session will be unofficial and not binding on the state.

 ## Notice of Intent